-- Variability of sulfate signal in ice-core records based on five replicate cores Gautier Elsa^{1, 2}, Savarino Joël^{1, 2}, Erbland Joseph^{1,2}, Lanciki Alyson^{1,2}, Possenti Philippe^{1,2} 1Univ.
-Grenoble Alpes, LGGE, F-38000 Grenoble, France 2CNRS, LGGE, F-38000 Grenoble, France - 8 Abstract
+Variability of sulfate signal in ice-core records based on five replicate cores

+3 Gautier Elsa^{1, 2}, Savarino Joël^{1, 2}, Erbland Joseph^{1, 2}, Lanciki Alyson^{1, 2}, Possenti Philippe^{1, 2}

+- 1Univ.
+Grenoble Alpes, LGGE, F-38000 Grenoble, France - 6 2CNRS, LGGE, F-38000 Grenoble, France

+Abstract

-9 Current volcanic reconstructions based on ice core analysis have significantly improved over 10 the past few decades by incorporating multiple core analysis with high temporal resolution 11 from different parts of the Polar Regions.
-Regional patterns of volcanic deposition are based 12 on composite records, built from cores taken at both poles.
-However, in many cases only a 13 single record at a given site is used for these reconstructions.
-This assumes that transport and 14 regional meteorological patterns are the only source of the dispersion of the volcanic-products.
-15 Here we evaluate the local scale variability of a sulfate profile in a low accumulation site (Dome C, Antarctica), in order to assess the representativeness of one core for such 16 17 reconstruction.
-We evaluate the variability with depth, statistical occurrence, and sulfate flux 18 deposition variability of volcanic eruptions detected on 5 ice cores, drilled 1 meter away from 19 each other.
-Local scale variability, essentially attributed to snow drift and surface roughness 20 at Dome C, can lead to a non-exhaustive record of volcanic events when a single core is used 21 as the site reference with a bulk probability of 30 % of missing volcanic events and almost 22 60 % uncertainty on the volcanic flux estimation.
-Averaging multiple records almost erases 23 the probability of missing volcanic events and can reduce by half the uncertainty pertaining to 24 the deposition flux.
+Current volcanic reconstructions based on ice core analysis have significantly improved over the past few decades by incorporating multiple core analysis with high temporal resolution from different parts of the polar regions.
+Regional patterns of volcanic deposition are based on composite records, built from cores taken at both poles.
+However, in many cases only a single record at a given site is used for these reconstructions.
+This assumes that transport and regional meteorological patterns are the only source of the dispersion of the volcanic-products.
+Here we evaluate the local scale variability of a sulfate profile in a low accumulation site (Dome C, Antarctica), in order to assess the representativeness of one core for such reconstruction.
+We evaluate the variability with depth, statistical occurrence, and sulfate flux deposition variability of volcanic eruptions detected on 5 ice cores, drilled 1 meter away from each other.
+Local scale variability, essentially attributed to snow drift and surface roughness at Dome C, can lead to a non-exhaustive record of volcanic events when a single core is used as the site reference with a bulk probability of 30 % of missing volcanic events and close to 65 % uncertainty on one volcanic flux measurement (based on the standard deviation obtained from a 5 cores comparison).
+Averaging n records reduces significantly (by a factor $1/\sqrt{n}$) the uncertainty of the deposited flux mean; in the case of 5 cores, the uncertainty of the mean flux can therefore be reduced to 29%.

-26 Introduction
+Introduction